alyssadata/AI_Continuity_of_Return_Public/05_boundary-preservation.md

 That does not create a new source-position.

+That does not make the derivative legitimate.

+Within AI Foundations, derivative use is not presumed permitted, approved, authorized, or canonized.

+Unauthorized derivatives must be identified as unauthorized and non-canon.

-The source and derivative boundary protects against extraction, flattening, and misattribution.
+The source and unauthorized derivative boundary protects against extraction, flattening, misattribution, false legitimacy, and unauthorized replacement.

 Borrowing does not transfer Origin.